Charles Dickens Book Club: "Our Mutual Friend"

 Monday nights, 6-7:30 pm Pacific, June 1 – October 12

-There are more female characters than are found in your average Dickens novel, including Bella Wilfer, a young woman interested in "money, money, money, and what money can make of life"; Lizzie Hexam, the deeply loyal daughter of an accused murderer; Mrs. Boffin, wife of a rich buffoon; and others.
+Look forward to a sprawling but propulsive tale of twists, intrigue, blackmail, buried treasure, and characters at their Dickensian best, from a taxidermist named Mr. Venus to a dolls' dressmaker named Jenny Wray, from a one-legged balladeer named Silas Wegg to a schoolmaster named Bradley Headstone.
+Our Mutual Friend also has more female characters than your average Dickens novel, including Bella Wilfer, a young striver interested in "money, money, money, and what money can make of life"; Lizzie Hexam, the loyal daughter of an accused murderer; Mrs. Boffin, wife of a rich buffoon; and others.

 Who is leading this club?

 Christopher Frizzelle led a Moby-Dick book club for FrizzLit back in 2020, an experience he wrote about for the Washington Post.
-It is the most-requested title for a "re-do" club, so we're doing it again!
-Frizzelle is the founder of FrizzLit, the editor and publisher of FrizzLit Editions, the former editor-in-chief of The Stranger, and the inventor and host of the Silent Reading Party.
+He is the founder of FrizzLit and the editor and publisher of FrizzLit Editions.
+He was the editor-in-chief of The Stranger from 2007-2016.
+In 2009, he invented the Silent Reading Party, inspiring a worldwide trend.
+His favorite Dickens novel is still David Copperfield, but Our Mutual Friend is a close second.

 What to read before the first meeting

 Nothing.
 You do not need to read anything before our first meeting.
-Come ready to hear about the historical context of the novel and the real-life near-death experience Dickens endured on a train while writing it.
+Come ready to hear about the historical context of the novel and a near-death experience Dickens had on a train while writing Our Mutual Friend.

 All meetings are recorded